 Another thing you may consider is that it could be required that you need a sporting event permit to hold classes in a public owned park.
 The local police will tell you if that is the case and be able to tell you where to go at city hall to get such a permit.
 While these permits increase your costs, the permit systems are what helps pay for the ongoing costs associated with these parks.

 The most expensive option is for leasing your own space in a strip mall.
-This is something we don’t recommend doing at the start of your club’s birth as it is the most expensive option.
-What you should do is use cheaper alternatives, such as training at public parks and community rec centers, until you have gained enough students to be able to support the cost of entering a long term lease on retail space, as well as the necessary costs for renovating that space for use as a martial art club school.
+This is something we don’t recommend doing at the start of your club’s birth, as it is the most expensive option.
+What you should do is use cheaper alternatives, such as training at public parks and community rec centers, or leasing space in the off-hours at an existing martial art studio, until you have gained enough students to be able to support the cost of entering your own long term lease on retail space, as well as able to cover the necessary costs for renovating that space for use as a historical martial art club school.
 This will probably be when you have around 20 students or so who are each paying around $100 a month for classes.
 This will vary on your geographical area though.